Thermostat Not Working? Your Step-by-Step Troubleshooting Guide

 (Pro-Level) Use a multimeter to test for ~24V AC between the 'R' and 'C' terminals to verify the thermostat is receiving power from the HVAC system.

 Thermostat Not Working?
-(My Troubleshooting & Fixes Guide)
+Your Step-by-Step Troubleshooting Guide

 Key fob troubleshooting and repair overview